 A special pair of water jugs was created for the Queen of England and Prince Philip in 1958 and given to them during their visit to Britannia Naval College.
 The then head of the college commissioned the production of the jugs and provided them with the royal seal and date.
 This gift made the water jug more popular and became a collector's item.

-Since then, the mugs have been sold in the USA and England, and recently also in German-speaking countries (Germany, Austria and Switzerland) under the name Gluckigluck.
+Since then, the jugs have been sold in the USA and England, and recently also in German-speaking countries (first only Germany, Austria and Switzerland) under the name Gluckigluck.
+They are now sold anywhere.